sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

-_Disclaimer: This article was written by a user in an effort to get basic documentation._

-[EmmyLua](https://github.com/EmmyLua) annotations are doc comments similar to [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) tags, but besides adding documentation they are used to improve features like code completion and signature information.
-Also refer to the [official documentation](https://emmylua.github.io/annotation.html) and [Luanalysis](https://github.com/Benjamin-Dobell/IntelliJ-Luanalysis#static-analysis-features) (EmmyLua fork), although Sumneko's implementation might not be the same.
+The language server provides Intellisense through the concept of types.
+However, some situations may call for manual type annotations and documentation to improve features like code completion and signature information.

 ![](https://user-images.githubusercontent.com/1073877/111884243-a337c780-89c0-11eb-856e-b6c3b1042810.gif)

+_Note:_ Sumneko's type annotations are based off [EmmyLua annotations](https://emmylua.github.io/annotation.html), but will continue to be referred to as such in some places, although this may change in the future as they are [no longer cross-compatible](https://github.com/sumneko/lua-language-server/issues/980) since version 3.0.0.

 ## Table of Contents
 * Annotations